Daisy-1515/llm-guided-mod-optimization/README.md

 conda env create -f dependencies.yml conda activate llm-guided-mod-optimization
 ```
-Or manually install the dependencies.
+You can also manually install the dependencies.

 **Note:** This code depends on Gurobi (`gurobipy`), which requires a license.
-- Academic users can obtain a **free academic license** from Gurobi: [Gurobi Academic License](https://www.gurobi.com/academia/academic-program-and-licenses/)
+- Academic users can request **free academic licenses** from Gurobi: [Gurobi Academic License](https://www.gurobi.com/academia/academic-program-and-licenses/)
-- Commercial use requires a paid license.
+- Commercial users need paid licenses.

-### 3. Configuration
+### 3. Update Configuration Files
-1. Update `config/env/.env` with the key for your LLM API provider.
+1. Update `config/env/.env` with the API access token for your chosen LLM hosting provider.
-2. Update `config/setting.cfg` as needed.
+2. Depending on your chosen LLM model and hosting provider, you may need to implement your own code to formulate API requests and parse heuristics from API responses.
-3. If using a non-HuggingFace provider, implement the logic to interact with that provider.
+3. Update all other configurations in `config/setting.cfg`.

 ## Usage

-### Running Tests
+### Running A Test
 ```bash
 python testAll.py
 ```